Why an Easter Bunny Side Gig Could Be Your Golden Egg

 Not sure where to start?
 For a typical Easter Bunny job like the one I did, where you won’t need your own costume, ask about opportunities at local stores that offer pictures with the Easter Bunny.

 Look for entertainment companies in your city as well.
 These companies hire out characters and actors for various types of events, from office parties to community festivals.
 I worked for Noerr Programs when I held this position, but you can also check out Premier Events or Rent A Character.

 If you have your own costume, you have more options.
 Think about local events and activities where the Easter Bunny might be a big hit.
 In my area, there are a lot of events where kids can have breakfast with the Easter Bunny.

-- Shopping Malls: Many malls set up displays where kids can take photos with the Easter Bunny.
-Search with your zip code on Worldwide Photography’s website to see available positions at malls near you.
+- Shopping Malls: Many malls set up displays where kids can have their photos taken with the Easter Bunny.
+Search with your ZIP code on Worldwide Photography’s website to see available positions at malls near you.

 - Schools: Could you visit a local elementary or preschool?

 - Parties: From birthday parties to block parties, these celebrations can be great opportunities for the Easter Bunny to make a quick appearance.